 Following a successful test program, systems are handed over with follow-up training and the delivery of the necessary documentation including operating manuals, maintenance contract and call-out numbers, O and M manuals and drawings.

 Every product and system we supply come with a manufacturer’s warranty with extended warranty options where available.
 We also warrant any of our installations works.
 In addition to this, systems may require annual inspections and preventative maintenance and this can be arranged through our contracts team.
 Maintenance contracts are available including 24/7 technical support, remote monitoring and response times up to 4-clock hours on a 365day contract.
 Crash kits can be stored on site for critical systems or drawn from one of our regional depots and service engineer hubs.

 The key aims at Server Room Environments are to deliver projects that get great reviews and testimonials from our clients for the critical infrastructure products, systems and services we deliver.
 First time, on time, every time, to specification and budget.
-The final stage of any project is a complete project review to identify any learning opportunities for future works.
+The final stage of any project management service is a complete project review to identify any learning opportunities for future works.